Table of Contents

 The surgical anesthesia stage can be achieved by the minimal alveolar concentration which is different for each inhaled anesthetic.
 At the medullary suppression stage, the patient would die if respiratory and cardiac support is not provided because the respiratory and cardiac control centers in the brain stem will be affected by the anesthetic.

 While this procedure is usually done for research purposes it also gave us some insights about the epileptogenic effects of sevoflurane and enflurane.
-While sevoflurane can cause epileptic spikes and slow wave complexes on the EEG, only enflurane was associated with the induction of clinical seizures.
-Hence, the use of enflurane for epilepsy surgery is not recommended.
+While sevoflurane can cause epileptic spikes and slow wave complexes on the EEG, only enflurane is associated with the induction of clinical seizures.
+Hence, the use of enflurane for surgery on patients with risk of epilepsy is not recommended.

-Inhaled anesthetics also have an effect on the cardiovascular system.
-They decrease cardiac contractility, mean arterial blood pressure and induce vasodilation.
+Inhaled anesthetics decrease cardiac contractility, mean arterial blood pressure and induce vasodilation.
 Vasodilation decreases peripheral vascular resistance which in turn also contributes to the reduction in the mean arterial blood pressure.

 Isoflurane, desflurane and sevoflurane have a lower impact on the cardiac output compared to halothane or enflurane, hence they are recommended in patients with heart failure.
-Halothane might induce arrhythmias in selected patients.
+Halothane can induce arrhythmias in these patients.

-Inhaled anesthetics also have an impact on the respiratory function due to their effects on the central nervous system.
-They decrease ventilation, sensitivity to hypoxia, and might induce bronchospasm.
+Inhaled anesthetics decrease ventilation, sensitivity to hypoxia, and might induce bronchospasm.

-While newer inhaled anesthetics are not metabolized for elimination, they can still have an impact on the liver.
-Patients who are in hypovolemic shock are at an increased risk of inhaled anesthetic induced hepatitis.
-Patients who inhale nitrous oxide for long periods of time might develop megaloblastic anemia due to methionine deficiency.
+While newer inhaled anesthetics are not metabolized, they can still have an impact on the liver.
+Patients who are in hypovolemic shock are at an increased risk of inhaled anesthetic induced hepatitis (from reduced blood flow to the liver causing ischemia).
+Patients on nitrous oxide for long periods of time may develop megaloblastic anemia due to methionine deficiency.

-Barbiturates such as thiopental and methohexital induce anesthesia by a mechanism of action that involves the GABAA receptors.
+Barbiturates such as thiopental and methohexital induce anesthesia by acting on GABAA receptors.

-Thiopental is also recommended in traumatic brain injuries patients to induce coma or for urgent surgical intervention for example for an epidural hematoma because it decreases the intracranial pressure by decreasing the cerebral blood flow without inducing vasodilation.
-Inhaled anesthetics might also decrease cerebral blood flow but they cause vasodilation.
+Thiopental is also recommended in traumatic brain injury patients to induce coma or for urgent surgical interventions such as epidural hematoma because it decreases the intracranial pressure by decreasing the cerebral blood flow without inducing vasodilation.

 Ketamine acts by inhibiting the NMDA glutamate receptors.
 Ketamine should not be used in patients with brain tumors or traumatic brain injuries because it can increase the intracranial pressure.
 Additionally, ketamine should be used with caution in patients with cardiovascular disease because it can elevate the blood pressure.

-Propofol induces anesthesia very rapidly and the effects wears off very quickly.
+Propofol is one of the most commonly used induction anesthetics.
+It induces anesthesia very rapidly and the effects wears off very quickly.
 It is currently being used in the intensive care unit, in surgeries and during laparoscopic surgeries.

 Additionally, Propofol has been previously used in patients undergoing therapeutic endoscopy.
-Propofol can cause hypotension which might complicate cases who are at an increased risk of peripheral vascular injury, i.e. hypovolemic patients.
+Propofol can cause hypotension which may complicate cases with increased risk of peripheral vascular injury, i.e. hypovolemic patients with GI bleeds.